mcu-tools/mcuboot/docs/design.md

 ## [High-Level Operation](#high-level-operation)

-With the terms defined, we can now explore the boot loader's operation.
+With the terms defined, we can now explore the bootloader's operation.
 First, a high-level overview of the boot process is presented.
 Then, the following sections describe each step of the process in more detail.